r0b0t3d/react-native-fcm/README.md

+## Note

+This is a fork from [react-native-fcm](https://github.com/evollu/react-native-fcm).
+Since that repo has been deprecated.

 ## Installation

-- Run `npm install react-native-fcm --save` or `yarn add react-native-fcm`
+- Run `npm install react-native-fcm2 --save` or `yarn add react-native-fcm2`

 ### For RN < 0.60
 - [Link libraries](https://facebook.github.io/react-native/docs/linking-libraries-ios.html)